Something is different this year!

 The first time I released a balloon for you, I went to my favorite beach.
 I knew you’d like it too.
 It’s a wild, rugged beach, but too far to drive today and too cold.

-Here in Glencoe today, the wind is whipping the balloon around in crazy circles and I hand on tight.
-I don’t want it to fly out of my hand until I’m ready.
+Here in Glencoe today, the wind is whipping the balloon around in crazy circles.
+I hang on tight.

 I don’t want it to fly out of my hand until I’m ready.